Sulawesi: Mammals

 Early in the Pleistocene, Sulawesi had a dwarf elephant and a dwarf form of Stegodon, (an elephant relative, S. sompoensis); later both were replaced by larger forms.
 A giant suid, Celebochoerus, was also formerly present.
 It is thought that many of the migrants to Sulawesi arrived via the Philippines, while Sulawesi in turn served as a way station for migrants to Flores.
 A Pleistocene faunal turnover is recognized, with the competitive displacement of several indigenous tarsiers by more recently arriving ones and of Celebochoerus by other medium-sized herbivores like the babirusa, anoa and Celebes warty pig.

 The north Sulawesi babirusa is endemic to Sulawesi.

 There are 127 known extant native mammalian species in Sulawesi.
 A large percentage, 62% (79 species) are endemic, meaning that they are found nowhere else in the world.
 The largest of these are the two species of anoa or dwarf buffalo.
 Other artiodactyl species inhabiting Sulawesi are the warty pig and the babirusas, which are aberrant pigs.
 The only native carnivoran is the Sulawesi palm civet (Asian palm and Malayan civets have been introduced).
 Primates present include a number of nocturnal tarsiers (T. fuscus, Dian's, Gursky's, Jatna's, Wallace's, the Lariang and pygmy tarsiers) as well as diurnal macaques (Heck's, the booted, crested black, Gorontalo, moor, and Tonkean macaques).
-While most of Sulawesi's mammals are placental and have Asian relatives, several species of cuscus, arboreal marsupials of Australasian origin, are also present (Ailurops ursinus and Strigocuscus celebensis, which are diurnal and nocturnal, respectively).
+While most of Sulawesi's mammals are placental and have Asian relatives, several species of cuscus, arboreal marsupials of Australasian origin, are also present (Sulawesi bear cuscus and Sulawesi dwarf cuscus, which are diurnal and nocturnal, respectively).

 Sulawesi is home to a large number of endemic rodent genera.
 Murid rodent genera endemic to Sulawesi and immediately adjacent islands (such as the Togian Islands, Buton Island, and Muna Island) are Bunomys, Echiothrix, Margaretamys, Taeromys and Tateomys as well as the single-species genera Eropeplus, Hyorhinomys, Melasmothrix, Paucidentomys, Paruromys, Sommeromys and the semiaquatic Waiomys.
 All nine sciurids are from three endemic genera, Hyosciurus, Prosciurillus and Rubrisciurus.

 While over 20 bat species are present on Sulawesi, only a portion of these are endemic: Rhinolophus tatar, Scotophilus celebensis and the megabats Acerodon celebensis, Boneia bidens, Dobsonia exoleta, Harpyionycteris celebensis, Neopteryx frosti, Rousettus celebensis and Styloctenium wallacei.

 Several endemic shrews, the Sulawesi shrew, Sulawesi tiny shrew and the Sulawesi white-handed shrew, are found on the island.

 Sulawesi has no gliding mammals, being situated between Borneo with its colugos and flying squirrels, and Halmahera with its sugar gliders.